axis7818/axis7818.github.io/content/blog/learning-rust.md

 2. Solutions that were not the "best", and I had to continue iterating before settling on a final implementation.
 3. Solutions that were the "best" because they were **better** than my initial intentions.

 This experience did not completely replace [RTFM](https://en.wikipedia.org/wiki/RTFM) or web search.
-The challenge seems to be identifying an providing the proper context to GitHub Copilot to generate a helpful response.
+The challenge seems to be identifying and providing the proper context to GitHub Copilot to generate a helpful response.
 But, it has become my first line of defense against the <u class="red-squiggly">red underlines</u> in my IDE.

 ## Repetitive or One-Off Tasks